-To assess the medical necessity of new technology or new application of existing technology, Jefferson Health Plans will utilize the following resources to make the most favorable decision for the Member taking into consideration safety, efficacy, and available alternative treatments.
+To assess the medical necessity of new technology or new application of existing technology, we will utilize the following resources to make the most favorable decision for the Member taking into consideration safety, efficacy, and available alternative treatments.
 All things being equal, the most cost-effective service/item will be preferred.